First of all, this is minor, but I think these debate coin tosses are rigged. Mitt wins every time. I want to see these alleged tosses televised.

 Intervention in these countries was mainly discussed to “protect the US from attack,” and not to help the people of these nations.
 The candidates didn’t write the questions they were asked, and this is part of the reason these topics dominated the debate.
 But they both had ample opportunity to mention humanitarian crises elsewhere.
 They went off on plenty of tangents that had nothing to do with the foreign policy, so the least they could have done was mention struggling peoples who don’t directly affect us.

 The food crises, water insecurity, and inadequate medicine in South East Asia, most of Africa, and India weren’t mentioned once, even though they kill millions of people every year.
-These are problems, America, the richest country on Earth, could easily fix with humanitarian aid, training programs, and good foreign policy.
+These are problems, America, the richest country on Earth, could easily fix with humanitarian aid, training programs, and foreign policy changes.
 But they don’t seem to see there’s a wide world outside of America.
 Of course, Americans are the only people voting, which is why they do this, but the world is watching and this debate affects those people and their perceptions of this country.
-I also believe, at this point, most Americans care about the world outside of America.

 Romney actually talked about creating peace and bringing education to women in countries in the Middle East, which is ironic because I can’t imagine he has any intention of doing so, and these are goals he never discussed before in his campaign until learning two weeks prior to the election that they are popular positions.
 He wanted to invade Iraq in 2001 and he still supports the position, even though no WMDs have been found.
 He wants troops there to this day.
 However, in this debate he suddenly supported the scheduled withdrawal of combat troops from Afghanistan in 2014, (again, because this position has become more popular, but Romney would never follow through).
 In the same speech he criticized Obama for not expanding the military.
 Obama also pointed out he called Russia the “largest geopolitical threat” that exists and he criticized Obama for signing nuclear treaties with Russia.